Featured Products

 Battery Life: The Real Reason to Upgrade

-“I’ve worn these for hours outside and have yet to run into their battery limit, like I did with my trip to Cape Lookout a few years ago with the Gen 1 Ray-Bans.”
+I’ve worn the Gen 2s for hours outside and have yet to run into their battery limit, which is something I absolutely did with the Gen 1 on my trip to Cape Lookout a few years ago.

 There is still a recording limit for video.
-It’s now 5 minutes on the Gen 2, up from three on the Gen 1 (though still at 3 for 3K mode).
-Now, with the Gen 1, you could technically get around that limit by using the Instagram Live feature and going into practice mode, which would allow you to download footage without people actually seeing your live stream.
-But 6 months later, there’s no live streaming capability that has been brought to the Gen 2, so that workaround wouldn’t work with these.
+It’s now 5 minutes on the Gen 2, up from 3 on the Gen 1.
+With the Gen 1, you could technically get around that limit using the Instagram Live practice mode, which let you download footage without people actually seeing your stream.
+But six months into owning the Gen 2, there’s still no live streaming capability on these glasses, so that workaround no longer applies.

 Privacy Issues: More Than Just a Minor Concern